How do I apply to be an extra?

 The important things about your measurements:

-• When taking your measurements remove any additional clothing, these add cms to your measurements which are not really yours!
+• When taking your measurements remove any additional clothing, these add inches to your measurements which are not really yours!

 • Get someone to help you if you feel you can`t do it by yourself.